getchip/PocketCHIP-Docs/source/includes/_power.md

 *C.H.I.P. must remain attached to PocketC.H.I.P. to charge the battery.*

 ## Sleep and Shutdown
-PocketC.H.P. does not support a sleep mode at launch, however, the backlight will dim after a period of inactivity.
+PocketC.H.P. does not support a sleep mode at launch, however, the backlight will dim after a period of inactivity. **(how long?)**

 Shutdown PocketC.H.I.P. by holding down the HOME button for **TKTK** seconds.
 At the shutdown prompt, select **TKTK**.